deeppatel23/Log-Ingestor-and-Query/Readme.md

 * Elasticsearch for Full-Text Queries: The planned integration of Elasticsearch as a NoSQL database specifically caters to full-text query needs, ensuring scalability and adaptability to evolving requirements.

 ### Future Enhancements
-* Timestamp-based query implementation to fetch data between Time1 and Time2 and also to give features like fetch logs of past x minutes / past x hours / past x days.

 * Real-Time Monitoring and Alerts: Implement a real-time monitoring system to detect anomalies or critical events in the log data.
   Introduce alerting mechanisms to notify stakeholders or administrators about specific log patterns or issues.